mlmldata24/Final-Project-Assignment/README.md

 ## MS263: Data Analysis Techniques in Marine Science
 ### Final project timeline

-* April 16 - Project description (2 page written document describing scientific question and plan for analysis, no code)
+* April 14 - Project description (2 page written document describing scientific question and plan for analysis, no code)
-* May 7 - Project draft (graded only on reproducibility, feedback given on all aspects)
+* May 5 - Project draft (graded only on reproducibility, feedback given on all aspects)
-* May 14 - Individual meetings with instructor & project feedback
+* May 12 - Individual meetings with instructor & project feedback
-* May 21 - Final project due, presentations (finals week)
+* May 19 - Final project due, presentations (finals week)

 ### Final project description

 ##### Project components:
 The final project git repository should contain:

-1. README.md file describing:
-  *	Steps needed to run the analysis code on another computer
-  *	Location of data and acknowledgement of source
-  *	Dependencies
-  *	Location of data in repository, or how to access data
-2. Python tools
-  * A .py file (or files) that containing useful functions for analysis
-3. Jupyter notebook (like a paper, but with code showing analysis)
+1. Jupyter notebook (like a paper, but with code showing analysis)
   * See this [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) guide for tips on formatting markdown cells with headers, links, images and equations.
 This markdown syntax can also be used to format your README.md file.
   * The Jupyter notebook should have the following sections:
     *	Introduction